brainsatplay/DOMElement/README.md

 }

-CustomElement.addElement(); //adds the custom class to the window's built-in customElementRegistry before instantiating the new element
+CustomElement.addElement('custom-element'); //adds the custom class to the window's built-in customElementRegistry before instantiating the new element
+//if you don't provide a tag, the element will be registered as the classname plus a dash like 'customelement-'
 ```

 where all that needs to be set is the template variable.